kensanata/just-halberds/Halberts.md

 > accepted!

 You spend four years as a warrior and learn something every year.
-Each year choose one of the following tables and roll 1d6.the "Officer" table if your character is 20 or older.
+Each year choose one of the following tables and roll 1d6.
+You may only roll on the "Officer" table if your character is 20 or older.

 | 1d6 | mercenaries | guard | Rider | officer |